AKHughes1994/SwJ1727_2023_Outburst/README.md

 # Description

-This repo hosts the comprehensive radio light curves of the black hole X-ray binary Swift J1727.8-1613.
+This repo hosts the analysis that I led (as a part of a large collaboration) for the 2023-2024 outburst of the black hole X-ray binary Swift J1727.8-1613.

+There are multiple subdirectories:

 The data were assembled and presented in Hughes et al. in prep.
 As of Feb 2025, the data include 217 epochs from 7 facilities, with frequencies ranging from 0.3-300 GHz.

 This is a reasonably simple repo.
 The main components are: